 Rosenfeld is survived by his two daughters, Dr. Margaret Rosenfeld and Dr. Anne Hansen, and six grandchildren.
 His wife of 53 years, Roz, passed away in 2009.

-The family plans to hold a memorial for the community in the summer.
-For detailed information about Dr. Art Rosenfeld’s life, achievement, and upcoming memorial, please go to: http://artrosenfeld.lbl.gov/
+The family held a memorial for the community at 3:00 p.m. on June 24 at Hertz Hall on the UC Berkeley campus.
+For detailed information about Dr. Art Rosenfeld’s life and achievements please go to: http://artrosenfeld.lbl.gov/obit/